VJftw/VJftw.github.io/education/bsc_computer_science/year_4/revision/computability.markdown

     \end{cases}
     $$

-    The above proofs of function, injectivity and surjectivity means that this is a bijection.
+    The above proofs of function, injectivity and surjectivity show that this is a bijection.

 ### The Inverse of a Bijection is a Bijection